Content from Part I: Introduction to Julia

 This chapter focuses on the package mode available within the REPL.

-A different aproach would be using the Pkg notation.
+A different approach would be using the Pkg package in regular Julia code.

 JULIA